Energy insights for March 2026

-- The cheapest Texas electricity rate on our marketplace is currently 8.9 ¢/kWh from APG&E.
+- The cheapest Texas electricity rate on our marketplace is currently 7.5 cents per kWh from APG&E.

-- Our marketplace helps you find cheap electricity in Texas by comparing dozens of power plans and providers in minutes.
+- Our free marketplace helps you find cheap power in minutes by comparing dozens of plans and providers in your area.

 - Choose Energy’s experts can help you understand your energy options and sign up for the best fit for your home or business.